nablarch/nablarch-document/en/application_framework/adaptors/log_adaptor.rst

 .. important::

-  With nablarch-slf4j-adaptor, FATAL log level is mapped to ERROR log level because slf4j cannot output FATAL log level messages.
+  With nablarch-slf4j-adaptor, FATAL log level is mapped to ERROR log level because FATAL log level is not supported by slf4j.

 .. tip::